TurboGears/tg2docs/docs/building_docs.rst

 try to provide the basic information here, but you can work through that tutorial for additional details.

 You need an account on bitbucket_ in order to fork a repository.
-It is a painless process, which can be done by following the link.
+It is a painless process, which can be done by following the link to the bitbucket_ home page.
 Once you are logged in at bitbucket, go to the `mpedersen repository`_, and click 'fork'.

 I recommend adding an extension to your fork like '-yourname', substituting yourname, of course.
 Then you can get your repository with: